 But beyond the nausea, Rowen forced himself to pay attention to something very curious.
 The way Kayura and Dais were making their way through the city was similar to their old days; hopping roof tops in their subarmor.
 However, without said armor gear, Rowen's days of roof hopping were over.
 There was no way he could jump that far without it.
-And though Rowen could feel Dais had several layers of gear on, he knew he wasn't wearing any kind of armor.
+And though Rowen could feel Dais had several layers of gear on, he knew the former warlord wasn't wearing his magical armor either.

-For that matter, they should have lost their armors from the Falnan incident, too.
+Of course he wasn't.
+They should have lost their armors from the Falnan incident, too.
 Rowen was just realizing this, but it sounded right to him.
-The world had been reset and the four Warlord/Season Armors were also returned to that world, hence why time and the seasons started again.
-So Dais and Kayura didn't have their armors any more.
-So how were they still moving like they did?
+The world had been reset and the four Warlord/Season Armors were also returned to Falnan, hence why time and the seasons started again for that world.
+Even this far in the future, Dais and Kayura didn't have their armors anymore.
+So how were they still moving so effortlessly through the city like this?

 To Rowen's dismay, it felt like he was dragged clear across the city.
 Maybe two cities.
 However long it took, it felt way too long for Rowen's comfort.
-By the time Dias finally stopped on an old balcony and put him down, Rowen was shaking and he felt like he was going to throw up.
+By the time Dias finally stopped on an old catwalk built into the side of an industrial building and put him down, Rowen was shaking and he felt like he was going to throw up.
 He legs felt weak and he fell to his hands and knees, unable to hold up his own body.

 "Be nice," Kayura warned.
 "He just got back from a war and has done a lot of world/time jumping today.
 I'd like to see how well you do."

-Dais' frown ticked up into a good natured smirk.
+Dais' frown ticked up into a good-natured smirk as he tossed his cigar to the ground and rubbed it out with the toe of his boot.
 "Fine, fine."
 He reached out for Rowen's arm and hefted him to his feet.
 "Stand up Hashiba, you're almost there."

 Kayura didn't look too approving at the way Dais treated their guest.
 But not much could be done about it so she merely followed him inside.

 There was a heavy, black iron door built into the wall of the building.
 Dais hefted it open with a loud creak and Rowen had no choice but to be pulled inside.
 Within, the walls were dimly lit and filled with all sorts of pipes and humming machines.
-Rowen glanced at them weakly, curious.
-But it was hard to tell what anything was in the darkness.
-He was half carried, half dragged into a room which was large and spacious--though it would have felt more spacious if there wasn't so much...stuff in it.
+Rowen was half carried, half dragged into a room that should have felt large and spacious if there wasn't so much stuff in it.
 Sparsely placed light bulbs revealed odds and ends of furniture; a couch here, a table there.
 Piles of books were in every corner.
-There were computers and parts of computers and other gadgets scattered all about.
+There were computers, parts of computers and other gadgets scattered all about.
 And at the end was a pile of glowing monitors stacked on top of each other and a hunched figure sitting in front of them.

 Rowen squinted, trying to make out the person.
-Between the dim light of the room and the glow of all the screens, he could only make out the silhouette's shape until it turned around in its swivelled chair.
+Between the dim light of the room and the glow of all the screens, he could only make out the silhouette's shape until he turned around in his chair.
 When Rowen got a look at the face, he recognized it instantly.
-That pale, olive skin and those abnormally large eyes that barely blinked and glowed with a yellow green light that seemed to be all their own.
+That pale, olive skin and those abnormally large eyes that barely blinked and glowed with a yellow-green light that seemed to be all their own.

 "Sekhmet," Rowen breathed.